aimhigherweb/tech-outsiders/src/profiles/ming-johanson.md

 profileImage: /img/ming-johanson.jpg
 location: perth_wa
 mentoring: >-
-  I am a Mentor at Startup Weekends a  Model in  in the Women In Technology WA Techtrails rogram and I ctively encourage young women and girls to pursue careers in tech and STEM.
+  I am a Mentor at Startup Weekends a role odel in the Women In Technology WA Techtrails program and I actively encourage young women and girls to pursue careers in tech and STEM.
 socials:
   - featured: true